 » view Financial Documents

 The District issues General Obligation Bonds periodically for capital improvements.
-In April 2010, the Park District received an improvement in its bond rating to Aaa by Moody’s Investors Service.
+In September 2014, the Park District's Aaa bond rating by Moody’s Investors Service was reaffirmed.
 The Aaa rating (highest rating available) will allow the Arlington Heights Park District to issue debt at the lowest possible interest rate as the organization has proven itself to be among the top tier of local governments in terms of financial strength, both in Illinois and nationally.
 Arlington Heights Park District joins a select number of high performing park districts at the Aaa rating level.

 Public Meetings, Agendas and Minutes